 Stonewall Gardens Assisted Living

 If you love Palm Springs – and what gay man doesn’t? – you’ll love Stonewall Gardens Assisted Living.
-With a diverse group of LGBT seniors and friends and a wide range of services including assisted living, Stonewall Gardens’ assisted living program residents enjoy the benefits of community and a good quality of life.
+With a diverse group of LGBT seniors and friends and a wide range of services including assisted living, Stonewall Gardens’ assisted living program residents enjoy the benefits of community and good quality of life.

 Stonewall Gardens Assisted Living is ideal for residents who need some help for daily activities and those looking for a quieter, home-like vibe.